MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### Evasion Attacks and Defenses: 2019

-- Adversarial Training and Provable Defenses: Bridging the Gap. [[paper]](https://www.sri.inf.ethz.ch/publications/balunovic2020bridging) [[code]](https://github.com/eth-sri/colt)
+- Adversarial Training and Provable Defenses: Bridging the Gap. [[paper]](https://openreview.net/forum?id=SJxSDxrKDr) [[code]](https://github.com/eth-sri/colt)
   - Mislav Balunovic, Martin Vechev. *ICLR 2020*
+  - Key Word: Adversarial Training; Provable Defenses.
   - Digest: The key idea is to model neural network training as a procedure which includes both, the verifier and the adversary.
 In every iteration, the verifier aims to certify the network using convex relaxation while the adversary tries to find inputs inside that convex relaxation which cause verification to fail.

-- Your Classifier is Secretly an Energy Based Model and You Should Treat it Like One. [[paper]](https://arxiv.org/abs/1912.03263)
-  - Will Grathwohl, Kuan-Chieh Wang, Jörn-Henrik Jacobsen, David Duvenaud, Mohammad Norouzi, Kevin Swersky. *ICLR 2020*
-  - Digest: Within this framework, standard discriminative architectures may beused and the model can also be trained on unlabeled data.
-We demonstrate that energy based training of the joint distribution improves calibration, robustness, andout-of-distribution detection while also enabling our models to generate samplesrivaling the quality of recent GAN approaches.

 - When NAS Meets Robustness: In Search of Robust Architectures against Adversarial Attacks. [[paper]](https://arxiv.org/abs/1911.10695) [[code]](https://github.com/gmh14/RobNets)
   - Minghao Guo, Yuzhe Yang, Rui Xu, Ziwei Liu, Dahua Lin. *CVPR 2020*
+  - Key Word: Neural Achitecture Search; Adversarial Robustness.
   - Digest: In this work, we take an architectural perspective and investigate the patterns of network architectures that are resilient to adversarial attacks.
 We discover a family of robust architectures (RobNets).

 - Confidence-Calibrated Adversarial Training: Generalizing to Unseen Attacks. [[paper]](https://arxiv.org/abs/1910.06259)
   - David Stutz, Matthias Hein, Bernt Schiele. *ICML 2020*
+  - Key Word: Adversarial Training; Out-of-Distribution Detection.
   - Digest: Typically robustness does not generalize to previously unseen threat models, e.g., other Lp norms, or larger perturbations.
 Our confidence-calibrated adversarial training (CCAT) tackles this problem by biasing the model towards low confidence predictions on adversarial examples.
 By allowing to reject examples with low confidence, robustness generalizes beyond the threat model employed during training.

 - Lower Bounds on Adversarial Robustness from Optimal Transport. [[paper]](https://arxiv.org/abs/1909.12272) [[code]](https://github.com/inspire-group/robustness-via-transport)
   - Arjun Nitin Bhagoji, Daniel Cullina, Prateek Mittal. *NeurIPS 2019*
+  - Key Word: Adversarial Robustness; Optimal Transport.
   - Digest: In this paper, we use optimal transport to characterize the minimum possible loss in an adversarial classification scenario.
 In this setting, an adversary receives a random labeled example from one of two classes, perturbs the example subject to a neighborhood constraint, and presents the modified example to the classifier.

 - Defending Against Physically Realizable Attacks on Image Classification. [[paper]](https://arxiv.org/abs/1909.09552) [[code]](https://github.com/tongwu2020/phattacks)
   - Tong Wu, Liang Tong, Yevgeniy Vorobeychik. *ICLR 2020*
+  - Key Word: Physical Attacks.
   - Digest: First, we demonstrate that the two most scalable and effective methods for learning robust models, adversarial training with PGD attacks and randomized smoothing, exhibit very limited effectiveness against three of the highest profile physical attacks.
 Next, we propose a new abstract adversarial model, rectangular occlusion attacks, in which an adversary places a small adversarially crafted rectangle in an image, and develop two approaches for efficiently computing the resulting adversarial examples.

 - Biologically inspired sleep algorithm for artificial neural networks. [[paper]](https://arxiv.org/abs/1908.02240)
   - Giri P Krishnan, Timothy Tadros, Ramyaa Ramyaa, Maxim Bazhenov. *ICLR 2020*
+  - Key Word: Biologically Inspired Sleep Algorithm.
   - Digest: We provide a theoretical basis for the beneficial role of the brain-inspired sleep-like phase for the ANNs and present an algorithmic way for future implementations of the various features of sleep in deep learning ANNs.

 - Defense Against Adversarial Attacks Using Feature Scattering-based Adversarial Training. [[paper]](https://arxiv.org/abs/1907.10764) [[code]](https://github.com/Haichao-Zhang/FeatureScatter)
   - Haichao Zhang, Jianyu Wang. *NeurIPS 2019*
+  - Key Word: Feature Scattering.
   - Digest: We introduce a feature scattering-based adversarial training approach for improving model robustness against adversarial attacks.
 Conventional adversarial training approaches leverage a supervised scheme (either targeted or non-targeted) in generating attacks for training, which typically suffer from issues such as label leaking as noted in recent works.

 - Image Synthesis with a Single (Robust) Classifier. [[paper]](https://arxiv.org/abs/1906.09453) [[code]](https://github.com/MadryLab/robustness_applications?)
   - Shibani Santurkar, Dimitris Tsipras, Brandon Tran, Andrew Ilyas, Logan Engstrom, Aleksander Madry. *NeurIPS 2019*
+  - Key Word: Adversarial Robustness; Image Synthesis.
   - Digest: The crux of our approach is that we train this classifier to be adversarially robust.
 It turns out that adversarial robustness is precisely what we need to directly manipulate salient features of the input.
 Overall, our findings demonstrate the utility of robustness in the broader machine learning context.

 - Convergence of Adversarial Training in Overparametrized Neural Networks. [[paper]](https://arxiv.org/abs/1906.07916)
   - Ruiqi Gao, Tianle Cai, Haochuan Li, Liwei Wang, Cho-Jui Hsieh, Jason D. Lee. *NeurIPS 2019*
+  - Key Word: Adversarial Training.
   - Digest:  This paper provides a partial answer to the success of adversarial training, by showing that it converges to a network where the surrogate loss with respect to the the attack algorithm is within theta of the optimal robust loss.

 - Lower Bounds for Adversarially Robust PAC Learning. [[paper]](https://arxiv.org/abs/1906.05815)
   - Dimitrios I. Diochnos, Saeed Mahloujifar, Mohammad Mahmoody. *ISAIM 2020*
+  - Key Word: Adversarial Attacks; Poisoning Attacks.
   - Digest: We formalize hybrid attacks in which the evasion attack is preceded by a poisoning attack.
 This is perhaps reminiscent of "trapdoor attacks" in which a poisoning phase is involved as well, but the evasion phase here uses the error-region definition of risk that aims at misclassifying the perturbed instances.

 - Adversarial Robustness as a Prior for Learned Representations. [[paper]](https://arxiv.org/abs/1906.00945) [[code]](https://github.com/MadryLab/robust_representations)
   - Logan Engstrom, Andrew Ilyas, Shibani Santurkar, Dimitris Tsipras, Brandon Tran, Aleksander Madry.
+  - Key Word: Adversarial Robustness; Interpretability; Feature Visualization.
   - Digest: In this work, we show that robust optimization can be re-cast as a tool for enforcing priors on the features learned by deep neural networks.
 It turns out that representations learned by robust models address the aforementioned shortcomings and make significant progress towards learning a high-level encoding of inputs.

 - Unlabeled Data Improves Adversarial Robustness. [[paper]](https://arxiv.org/abs/1905.13736) [[code]](https://github.com/yaircarmon/semisup-adv)
   - Yair Carmon, Aditi Raghunathan, Ludwig Schmidt, Percy Liang, John C. Duchi. *NeurIPS 2019*
+  - Key Word: Adversarial Robustness; Semi-Supervision.
   - Digest: Theoretically, we revisit the simple Gaussian model of [Schmidt et al](https://arxiv.org/abs/1804.11285). that shows a sample complexity gap between standard and robust classification.
 We prove that unlabeled data bridges this gap: a simple semi-supervised learning procedure (self-training) achieves high robust accuracy using the same number of labels required for achieving high standard accuracy.

 - Are Labels Required for Improving Adversarial Robustness? [[paper]](https://arxiv.org/abs/1905.13725) [[code]](https://github.com/deepmind/deepmind-research/tree/master/unsupervised_adversarial_training)
   - Jonathan Uesato, Jean-Baptiste Alayrac, Po-Sen Huang, Robert Stanforth, Alhussein Fawzi, Pushmeet Kohli. *NeurIPS 2019*
+  - Key Word: Unsupervised Adversarial Training.
   - Digest: Our main insight is that unlabeled data can be a competitive alternative to labeled data for training adversarially robust models.
 Theoretically, we show that in a simple statistical setting, the sample complexity for learning an adversarially robust model from unlabeled data matches the fully supervised case up to constant factors.

 - High Frequency Component Helps Explain the Generalization of Convolutional Neural Networks. [[paper]](https://arxiv.org/abs/1905.13545) [[code]](https://github.com/HaohanWang/HFC)
   - Haohan Wang, Xindi Wu, Zeyi Huang, Eric P. Xing. *CVPR 2020*
+  - Key Word: Adversarial Robustness; High-Frequency.
   - Digest: We investigate the relationship between the frequency spectrum of image data and the generalization behavior of convolutional neural networks (CNN).
 We first notice CNN's ability in capturing the high-frequency components of images.
 These high-frequency components are almost imperceptible to a human.

 - Interpreting Adversarially Trained Convolutional Neural Networks. [[paper]](https://arxiv.org/abs/1905.09797) [[code]](https://github.com/PKUAI26/AT-CNN)
   - Tianyuan Zhang, Zhanxing Zhu. *ICML 2019*
+  - Key Word: Adversarial Robustness; Shape-Texture; Interpretability.
   - Digest: Surprisingly, we find that adversarial training alleviates the texture bias of standard CNNs when trained on object recognition tasks, and helps CNNs learn a more shape-biased representation.

 - Adversarial Examples Are Not Bugs, They Are Features. [[paper]](https://arxiv.org/abs/1905.02175) [[dataset]](https://github.com/MadryLab/constructed-datasets)
   - Andrew Ilyas, Shibani Santurkar, Dimitris Tsipras, Logan Engstrom, Brandon Tran, Aleksander Madry. *NeurIPS 2019*
+  - Key Word: Adversarial Robustness; Interpretability.
   - Digest: We demonstrate that adversarial examples can be directly attributed to the presence of non-robust features: features derived from patterns in the data distribution that are highly predictive, yet brittle and incomprehensible to humans.

 - You Only Propagate Once: Accelerating Adversarial Training via Maximal Principle. [[paper]](https://arxiv.org/abs/1905.00877) [[code]](https://github.com/a1600012888/YOPO-You-Only-Propagate-Once)
   - Dinghuai Zhang, Tianyuan Zhang, Yiping Lu, Zhanxing Zhu, Bin Dong. *NeurIPS 2019*
+  - Key Word: Adversarial Training.
   - Digest: In this paper, we show that adversarial training can be cast as a discrete time differential game.
 Through analyzing the Pontryagin's Maximal Principle (PMP) of the problem, we observe that the adversary update is only coupled with the parameters of the first layer of the network.
 This inspires us to restrict most of the forward and back propagation within the first layer of the network during adversary updates.

 - NATTACK: Learning the Distributions of Adversarial Examples for an Improved Black-Box Attack on Deep Neural Networks. [[paper]](https://arxiv.org/abs/1905.00441) [[code]](https://github.com/Cold-Winter/Nattack)
   - Yandong Li, Lijun Li, Liqiang Wang, Tong Zhang, Boqing Gong. *ICML 2019*
+  - Key Word: Adversarial Attacks.
   - Digest: Instead of searching for an "optimal" adversarial example for a benign input to a targeted DNN, our algorithm finds a probability density distribution over a small region centered around the input, such that a sample drawn from this distribution is likely an adversarial example, without the need of accessing the DNN's internal layers or weights.

 - Unrestricted Adversarial Examples via Semantic Manipulation. [[paper]](https://arxiv.org/abs/1904.06347) [[code]](https://github.com/AI-secure/Big-but-Invisible-Adversarial-Attack)
   - Anand Bhattad, Min Jin Chong, Kaizhao Liang, Bo Li, D. A. Forsyth. *ICLR 2020*
+  - Key Word: Adversarial Attacks; Semantic Adversarial Examples.
   - Digest: In this paper, we instead introduce "unrestricted" perturbations that manipulate semantically meaningful image-based visual descriptors - color and texture - in order to generate effective and photorealistic adversarial examples.
 We show that these semantically aware perturbations are effective against JPEG compression, feature squeezing and adversarially trained model.

 - VC Classes are Adversarially Robustly Learnable, but Only Improperly. [[paper]](https://arxiv.org/abs/1902.04217)
   - Omar Montasser, Steve Hanneke, Nathan Srebro. *COLT 2019*
+  - Key Word: Adversarial Robustness; PAC Learning.
   - Digest: We study the question of learning an adversarially robust predictor.
 We show that any hypothesis class H with finite VC dimension is robustly PAC learnable with an improper learning rule.
 The requirement of being improper is necessary as we exhibit examples of hypothesis classes H with finite VC dimension that are not robustly PAC learnable with any proper learning rule.

 - Certified Adversarial Robustness via Randomized Smoothing. [[paper]](https://arxiv.org/abs/1902.02918) [[code]](https://github.com/locuslab/smoothing)
   - Jeremy M Cohen, Elan Rosenfeld, J. Zico Kolter. *ICML 2019*
+  - Key Word: Certified Adversarial Robustness.
   - Digest: We show how to turn any classifier that classifies well under Gaussian noise into a new classifier that is certifiably robust to adversarial perturbations under the L-2 norm.
 This "randomized smoothing" technique has been proposed recently in the literature, but existing guarantees are loose.
 We prove a tight robustness guarantee in L-2 norm for smoothing with Gaussian noise.

 - Theoretically Principled Trade-off between Robustness and Accuracy. [[paper]](https://arxiv.org/abs/1901.08573) [[code]](https://github.com/yaodongyu/TRADES)
   - Hongyang Zhang, Yaodong Yu, Jiantao Jiao, Eric P. Xing, Laurent El Ghaoui, Michael I. Jordan. *ICML 2019*
+  - Key Word: Adversarial Training.
   - Digest: In this work, we decompose the prediction error for adversarial examples (robust error) as the sum of the natural (classification) error and boundary error, and provide a differentiable upper bound using the theory of classification-calibrated loss, which is shown to be the tightest possible upper bound uniform over all probability distributions and measurable predictors.
 Inspired by our theoretical analysis, we also design a new defense method, TRADES, to trade adversarial robustness off against accuracy.

 ### Evasion Attacks and Defenses: 2018

 - Feature Denoising for Improving Adversarial Robustness. [[paper]](https://arxiv.org/abs/1812.03411) [[code]](https://github.com/facebookresearch/ImageNet-Adversarial-Training)
   - Cihang Xie, Yuxin Wu, Laurens van der Maaten, Alan Yuille, Kaiming He. *CVPR 2019*
+  - Key Word: Adversarial Robustness; Pixel Denoising.
   - Digest: This study suggests that adversarial perturbations on images lead to noise in the features constructed by these networks.
 Motivated by this observation, we develop new network architectures that increase adversarial robustness by performing feature denoising.
 Specifically, our networks contain blocks that denoise the features using non-local means or other filters; the entire networks are trained end-to-end.

-- Strike (with) a Pose: Neural Networks Are Easily Fooled by Strange Poses of Familiar Objects. [[paper]](https://arxiv.org/abs/1811.11553) [[code]](https://github.com/airalcorn2/strike-with-a-pose)
-  - Michael A. Alcorn, Qi Li, Zhitao Gong, Chengfei Wang, Long Mai, Wei-Shinn Ku, Anh Nguyen. *CVPR 2019*
-  - Digest: In this paper, we present a framework for discovering DNN failures that harnesses 3D renderers and 3D models.
-That is, we estimate the parameters of a 3D renderer that cause a target DNN to misbehave in response to the rendered image.

 - Excessive Invariance Causes Adversarial Vulnerability. [[paper]](https://arxiv.org/abs/1811.00401)
   - Jörn-Henrik Jacobsen, Jens Behrmann, Richard Zemel, Matthias Bethge. *ICLR 2019*
+  - Key Word: Adversarial Robustness; Information Theory.
   - Digest: We show deep networks are not only too sensitive to task-irrelevant changes of their input, as is well-known from epsilon-adversarial examples, but are also too invariant to a wide range of task-relevant changes, thus making vast regions in input space vulnerable to adversarial attacks.
 We show such excessive invariance occurs across various tasks and architecture types.

 - Rademacher Complexity for Adversarially Robust Generalization. [[paper]](https://arxiv.org/abs/1810.11914)
   - Dong Yin, Kannan Ramchandran, Peter Bartlett. *ICML 2019*
+  - Key Word: Adversarial Robustness; Rademacher Complexity.
   - Digest: In this paper, we focus on L-inf attacks, and study the adversarially robust generalization problem through the lens of Rademacher complexity.
 For binary linear classifiers, we prove tight bounds for the adversarial Rademacher complexity, and show that the adversarial Rademacher complexity is never smaller than its natural counterpart, and it has an unavoidable dimension dependence, unless the weight vector has bounded L-1 norm.

 - Attacks Meet Interpretability: Attribute-steered Detection of Adversarial Samples. [[paper]](https://arxiv.org/abs/1810.11580)
   - Guanhong Tao, Shiqing Ma, Yingqi Liu, Xiangyu Zhang. *NeurIPS 2018*
+  - Key Word: Adversarial Examples Detection; Interpretability.
   - Digest: We argue that adversarial sample attacks are deeply entangled with interpretability of DNN models: while classification results on benign inputs can be reasoned based on the human perceptible features/attributes, results on adversarial samples can hardly be explained.
 Therefore, we propose a novel adversarial sample detection technique for face recognition models, based on interpretability.

 - Sparse DNNs with Improved Adversarial Robustness. [[paper]](https://arxiv.org/abs/1810.09619)
   - Yiwen Guo, Chao Zhang, Changshui Zhang, Yurong Chen.
+  - Key Word: Adversarial Robustness; Sparsity.
   - Digest: Our analyses reveal, both theoretically and empirically, that nonlinear DNN-based classifiers behave differently under l2 attacks from some linear ones.
 We further demonstrate that an appropriately higher model sparsity implies better robustness of nonlinear DNNs, whereas over-sparsified models can be more difficult to resist adversarial examples.

 - Adversarial Reprogramming of Neural Networks. [[paper]](https://arxiv.org/abs/1806.11146)
   - Gamaleldin F. Elsayed, Ian Goodfellow, Jascha Sohl-Dickstein. *ICLR 2019*
+  - Key Word: Adversarial Examples; Transfer Learning.
   - Digest:  We introduce attacks that instead reprogram the target model to perform a task chosen by the attacker without the attacker needing to specify or compute the desired output for each test-time input.
 This attack finds a single adversarial perturbation, that can be added to all test-time inputs to a machine learning model in order to cause the model to perform a task chosen by the adversary—even if the model was not trained to do this task.

 - PAC-learning in the presence of evasion adversaries. [[paper]](https://arxiv.org/abs/1806.01471)
   - Daniel Cullina, Arjun Nitin Bhagoji, Prateek Mittal. *NeurIPS 2018*
+  - Key Word: Adversarial Robustness; PAC Learning.
   - Digest: In this paper, we step away from the attack-defense arms race and seek to understand the limits of what can be learned in the presence of an evasion adversary.
 In particular, we extend the Probably Approximately Correct (PAC)-learning framework to account for the presence of an adversary.

 - Robustness May Be at Odds with Accuracy. [[paper]](https://arxiv.org/abs/1805.12152)
   - Dimitris Tsipras, Shibani Santurkar, Logan Engstrom, Alexander Turner, Aleksander Madry. *ICLR 2019*
+  - Key Word: Adversarial Robustness.
   - Digest: We show that there may exist an inherent tension between the goal of adversarial robustness and that of standard generalization.
 Specifically, training robust models may not only be more resource-consuming, but also lead to a reduction of standard accuracy.

 - Adversarial examples from computational constraints. [[paper]](https://arxiv.org/abs/1805.10204)
   - Sébastien Bubeck, Eric Price, Ilya Razenshteyn. *ICML 2019*
+  - Key Word: Adversarial Robustness.
   - Digest: First we prove that, for a broad set of classification tasks, the mere existence of a robust classifier implies that it can be found by a possibly exponential-time algorithm with relatively few training examples.
 Then we give a particular classification task where learning a robust classifier is computationally intractable.

 - Towards the first adversarially robust neural network model on MNIST. [[paper]](https://arxiv.org/abs/1805.09190)
   - Lukas Schott, Jonas Rauber, Matthias Bethge, Wieland Brendel. *ICLR 2019*
+  - Key Word: Adversarial Robustness.
   - Digest: We present a novel robust classification model that performs analysis by synthesis using learned class-conditional data distributions.
 We demonstrate that most adversarial examples are strongly perturbed towards the perceptual boundary between the original and the adversarial class.

 - Adversarially Robust Generalization Requires More Data. [[paper]](https://arxiv.org/abs/1804.11285)
   - Ludwig Schmidt, Shibani Santurkar, Dimitris Tsipras, Kunal Talwar, Aleksander Mądry. *NeurIPS 2018*
+  - Key Word: Adversarial Robustness.
   - Digest: We show that already in a simple natural data model, the sample complexity of robust learning can be significantly larger than that of "standard" learning.
 This gap is information theoretic and holds irrespective of the training algorithm or the model family.

 - Obfuscated Gradients Give a False Sense of Security: Circumventing Defenses to Adversarial Examples. [[paper]](https://arxiv.org/abs/1802.00420) [[code]](https://github.com/anishathalye/obfuscated-gradients)
   - Anish Athalye, Nicholas Carlini, David Wagner. *ICML 2018*
+  - Key Word: Adversarial Robustness.
   - Digest: We identify obfuscated gradients, a kind of gradient masking, as a phenomenon that leads to a false sense of security in defenses against adversarial examples.
 While defenses that cause obfuscated gradients appear to defeat iterative optimization-based attacks, we find defenses relying on this effect can be circumvented.

 - Stochastic Activation Pruning for Robust Adversarial Defense. [[paper]](https://arxiv.org/abs/1803.01442) [[code]](https://github.com/Guneet-Dhillon/Stochastic-Activation-Pruning)
   - Guneet S. Dhillon, Kamyar Azizzadenesheli, Zachary C. Lipton, Jeremy Bernstein, Jean Kossaifi, Aran Khanna, Anima Anandkumar. *ICLR 2018*
+  - Key Word: Adversarial Robustness; Activation Function.
   - Digest: We propose Stochastic Activation Pruning (SAP), a mixed strategy for adversarial defense.
 SAP prunes a random subset of activations (preferentially pruning those with smaller magnitude) and scales up the survivors to compensate.

 - Adversarial vulnerability for any classifier. [[paper]](https://arxiv.org/abs/1802.08686)
   - Alhussein Fawzi, Hamza Fawzi, Omar Fawzi. *NeurIPS 2018*
+  - Key Word: Adversarial Examples.
   - Digest: In this paper, we study the phenomenon of adversarial perturbations under the assumption that the data is generated with a smooth generative model.
 We derive fundamental upper bounds on the robustness to perturbations of any classification function, and prove the existence of adversarial perturbations that transfer well across different classifiers with small risk.

 ### Evasion Attacks and Defenses: 2017

 - Certifying Some Distributional Robustness with Principled Adversarial Training. [[paper]](https://arxiv.org/abs/1710.10571)
   - Aman Sinha, Hongseok Namkoong, Riccardo Volpi, John Duchi. *ICLR 2018*
+  - Key Word: Certificated Adversarial Robustness.
   - Digest: By considering a Lagrangian penalty formulation of perturbing the underlying data distribution in a Wasserstein ball, we provide a training procedure that augments model parameter updates with worst-case perturbations of training data.
 For smooth losses, our procedure provably achieves moderate levels of robustness with little computational or statistical cost relative to empirical risk minimization.

 - One pixel attack for fooling deep neural networks. [[paper]](https://arxiv.org/abs/1710.08864)
   - Jiawei Su, Danilo Vasconcellos Vargas, Sakurai Kouichi. *IEEE Transactions on Evolutionary Computation*
+  - Key Word: Adversarial Attacks.
   - Digest: In this paper, we analyze an attack in an extremely limited scenario where only one pixel can be modified.
 For that we propose a novel method for generating one-pixel adversarial perturbations based on differential evolution (DE).
 It requires less adversarial information (a black-box attack) and can fool more types of networks due to the inherent features of DE.

 ### Evasion Attacks and Defenses: 2016

 - Practical Black-Box Attacks against Machine Learning. [[paper]](https://arxiv.org/abs/1602.02697)
   - Nicolas Papernot, Patrick McDaniel, Ian Goodfellow, Somesh Jha, Z. Berkay Celik, Ananthram Swami. *AsiaCCS 2017*
+  - Key Word: Adversarial Attacks.
   - Digest: We introduce the first practical demonstration of an attacker controlling a remotely hosted DNN with no such knowledge.
 Our attack evades a category of defenses, which we call gradient masking, previously proposed to increase resilience to adversarial examples.

 ## Poisoning Attacks and Defenses